 The segment information has been prepared in line with the review of operating results by chief operating decision maker (CODM).
-The Company is presently operating as integrated post-production services to Prime Focus World NV, the immediate holding company and fellow subsidiaries and is considered as representing a single operating segment.
+The Company is presently operating as integrated post-production services and other related activities in connection therewith.
+The CODM decides on allocation of the resources to the business taking a holistic view of the entire setup and hence it is considered as

-The Company operates in four principal geographical areas - India (Country of Domicile), United Kingdom, Canada and United States of America.
-The Company's revenue from continuing operations from customers by location of customers and information about its non-current assets by location of assets are detailed below:
+The Company operates in three principal geographical areas - India (Country of Domicile), United Kingdom and Canada.
+The Company's revenue from continuing operations from customers by location of customers and information about its non-current assets